kalpetros/projects/shelter/README.md

-# Puppy Shelter
+# Shelter
-Python module that uses the [SQLAlchemy](http://www.sqlalchemy.org/) ORM (Object Relational Mapper) to create a database for animal(puppies) shelters.
+Python module that uses the [SQLAlchemy](http://www.sqlalchemy.org/) ORM (Object Relational Mapper) to create a database for animal shelters.

-Who doesn't like puppies?

 ## Set up the database